kzlecha/rainbow-sunset/README.md

 # Rainbow Sunset

-Rainbow Sunset is a minimal, dark syntax and color theme using warm, bright colors for easy differentation created for [Visual Studio Code](https://code.visualstudio.com/).
+Rainbow Sunset is a high contrast, dark syntax and color theme using warm, bright colors for easy differentation created for [Visual Studio Code](https://code.visualstudio.com/).

 Rainbow Sunset was created with a focus in Python development.
 Any suggestions for improvement are welcome!